kyungjae-lee/engineers-notebook/operating-systems/operating-system-policies-for-virtual-memory.md

 * Replaces the page in memory that has not been referenced for the longest time.
 (By the principle of locality, this should be the page least likely to be referenced in the near future.)
 * Performs fairly well in practice ($\approx$ Optimal policy)
 * Difficult to implement, and overhead is tremendous.
-  * e.g., Tag each page with the time of its last reference (i.e., timestamp); this would have to be done at each memory reference, both instruction and data.
+  * e.g., Tag each page with the time of its last reference (i.e., **timestamp**); this would have to be done at each memory reference, both instruction and data.
 Also, how do you sort the timestamps for a large frame set?

 #### First-In-First-Out (FIFO)

 * Replaces the page that has been in memory the longest; a page fetched into memory a long time ago may have now fallen out of use.
 * Treats the page frames allocated to a process as a circular buffer, and pages are removed in round-robin style.
 * One of the simplest page replacement policies to implement and very little overhead.
 (All that is required is a pointer that circles through the page frames of the process.)
-* Performs poorly in practice because there will often be regions of program or data, which are located at the beginning of the resident set, that are heavily used throughout the life of a program.
+* **Performs poorly in practice** because the assumption is not always true.
+There will often be regions of program or data, which are located at the beginning of the resident set, that are heavily used throughout the life of a program.
 Those pages will be repeatedly paged in an out by the FIFO algorithm.

 #### Clock

-* Many of the algorithms to approximates the performance of LRU with much less overhead are variants of a scheme referred to as the **clock policy**.
+* Many of the algorithms to **approximates the performance of LRU with much less overhead** are variants of a scheme referred to as the **clock policy**.
+  * No sorting, and uses bit instead of timestamp.

 * The simplest form of clock policy:
   * Associates an additional bit (i.e., **use bit**) with each frame.
   * Use bit is set when a page is loaded into a frame or when that page is accessed.
   * The set of pages of a process is seen as a circular buffer.
   * When it is time to replace a page, scan the buffer to find a frame with the use bit set to 0.
 As it passes frames with use bit set to 1, flip them to 0 along the way so that eventually the algorithm finds a frame to free.
+  * Scanning begins at where the "Next frame pointer" left off.
 * Shown to perform fairly well.